perayepat/perayepat/README.md

  But I am more drawn to programming as I do like adding functionality to a beautiful form.

-Skills: C#/JAVA/ C++ / JS / HTML / CSS/Javascript

-- 🔭 I’m currently working on Game dev
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning IOS Development
 - 📫 How to reach me: Perrierpat@icloud.com